Enhanced storage capacity with errors in scale-free Hopfield neural networks: an analytical study: Comparison between the Chung-Lu model and the static model

 \section{Comparison between the Chung-Lu model and the static model}

-We show the phase diagram in the space $(T-a)$ and the error rate $n_e=(1-m)/2$ as a function of storage capacity $a$ for the static model.
-First, Figs.~\ref{figs1}({\bf a}) and ({\bf b}) show the phase diagrams for the static model with (a) $\gamma=2.35$ and (b) $\gamma=2.01$, which correspond to the Figs.~\ref{figs1}(e) and (f) of the main paper for the CL model.
+We show the phase diagram in the space $(T-a)$ and the error rate $n_e=(1-m)/2$ as a function of storage rate $a$ for the static model.
+First, Fig. 6(a) and (b) show the phase diagrams for the static model with (a) $\gamma=2.35$ and (b) $\gamma=2.01$, which correspond to the Figs~1(e) and (f) of the main paper for the CL model.
 These phase diagrams for the static model are similar qualitatively to those for the CL model, but the transitions temperature between P and R phases obtained for the static model is somewhat larger than the one for the CL model.

-Fig.~\ref{figs2} is the plot of the error rate $n_{e} \equiv (1-m)/2$ vs storage capacity $a$ at zero temperature for the two different $\gamma$ values for the static model.
-This figure corresponds to Fig.~\ref{fig:fig2}(b) for the CL model.
-Whereas the SG phase of the CL model remains on the axis $T=0$ when $\gamma \simeq 2.04$, as shown in Fig.~\ref{fig:fig2}(b), the SG phase of the static model given in Fig.~\ref{figs2} remains on the axis $T=0$ when $\gamma \simeq 2.35$.
+Fig. 7 is the plot of the error rate $n_{e} \equiv (1-m)/2$ vs storage rate $a$ at zero temperature for the two different $\gamma$ values for the static model.
+This figure corresponds to Fig~2(b) of the main paper for the CL model.
+Whereas the SG phase of the CL model remains on the axis $T=0$ when $\gamma \simeq 2.04$, as shown in Fig~2(b) of the main paper, the SG phase of the static model given in Fig. 7 remains on the axis $T=0$ when $\gamma \simeq 2.35$.

-Figs.~\ref{figs3} show the comparison of the error rate for the two different models, the CL and the static models as a function of storage rate $a$ for different degree exponent values (a) $\gamma=2.01$ and (b) $2.04$ at $T=0$.
+Fig. 8(a) and (b) show the comparison of the error rate for the two different models, the CL and the static models as a function of storage rate $a$ for different degree exponent values (a) $\gamma=2.01$ and (b) $2.04$ at $T=0$.
 These figures enable us to see qualitatively how the error rate depends on the degree-degree correlation.
 We recall that the disassortative degree-degree correlation is present for the static model in the region $2 < \gamma <3$, but absent for the CL model.
 One can see that the degree-degree correlation reduces somewhat the error rate.
 Accordingly one may infer that the error rate of realistic brain networks, in which the degree-degree correlation is present, should be smaller than those obtained from the CL model analytically.